 I am the current Artist on the Saturday Art Club Youth Programme at the National Maritime Museum.
 The club is for young people aged 13-18 and offers a free provision for exploring art outside of the school curriculum.
+Over the year we have used film, textiles and performance to explore themes of identity and belonging.

 For 2018- 2020 I am working as Artist Educator on the Art and Us programme at MK Gallery, which offers 1:1 sessions for children with complex needs and their family.